 All dogs will be taken out for walks each day and you will discuss your dog’s normal routine at your meeting with the carer.
 Your dog will only ever be exercised on the lead.
 Dogs will wear a PetStay dog tag with their carer’s contact details.

 What if my dog is ill while I’m away?

 We would endeavour to contact your emergency contact or you.
 On your booking form we ask for an emergency contact and your vet’s details.
 In the unlikely event of your dog becoming ill, we or your emergency contact would take him/her to your vets or in an emergency to the carer’s vets.

 What about puppies?

 PetStay will take puppies and young dogs above the age of six months at the time of the stay.

 What happens next?

-Please ring or email to give us details about your dog, and then we will match your dog/s to one of our carers and set up a meeting.
-If after this you are 100% happy with your pet boarding arrangements then the next step is to fill in our booking form and return it with your booking fee.
-Once we have received your signed booking form and booking fee we will confirm your booking in writing or by email.
+Please ring or email so we can find out more about your dog, we will then match your dog/s to one of our carers and organise a meeting for you to visit the carer.
+If after this you are 100% happy with your dog boarding arrangements then the next step is to complete our booking form and return it with your Arrangement Fee.
+Once we have received your signed booking form and Arrangement Fee we will confirm your booking by email.
 If you’re planning a holiday and looking for a holiday home for your dog then we suggest you book as soon as possible as we are always very busy.